 Macroeconomic data is improving and supply bottlenecks easing slightly

 Inflationary pressure remains high, but is expected to wane in 2022

 UIC confirms moderately bullish risk positioning (RoRo meter at 4)

-RoRo meter remains at 4, moderately bullish risk positioning
+RoRo meter confirmed at 4, risk position remains moderately bullish

 Equity weighting within the asset classes